sil-student-projects/realtimelexicon/README.md

 This holds various individual files.
 No full projects.

 ###ShareDB_Examples-Master###
-This holds the most updated part of our project.
 We are working towards dynamically generating the path and deleting then reinserting small parts of the tree.
 It is run using `node server.js` and it will be running at *http://localhost:8080/jsoneditor.html*.

+###React###
+This is a simple React tutorial.
+I am working towards recreating the functionality of Dr. Lu's example.
+It requires that you use this JSFiddle because I am yet to do the extra work to make it work locally.
+This is the fiddle. https://jsfiddle.net/6rhdpt5c/91/